 9) What in your terms is ideal operations management team?

-Mostly Operations head would like to have a, that is like minded.
+Mostly Operations head must be like-minded.
 But you could indicate what kind of people you would like to work with.

 You could say that you intend to work with result driven people and surround yourself with self-motivated people who work in a team towards a common goal.